X-the-Probl3m/computer-networks-semester-project/README.md

-# Computer Networks Semester Project
+# CMPG325 - Computer Networks Semester Project (2025)

+North-West University (NWU)
+Student Name: Sergio Mutisse
+Module: CMPG325

-## Overview
+## Project Overview
-This project demonstrates the design and simulation of multiple computer network topologies using Cisco Packet Tracer.
-Each topology is supported by detailed configuration notes, screenshots, and documentation that explain its structure, connectivity, and functionality.
+This repository documents the complete development, configuration, and simulation of multiple computer network topologies designed and tested using Cisco Packet Tracer.
+The project was completed as part of a Computer Networks course, demonstrating both theoretical understanding and practical implementation of networking concepts.

-The repository also includes DHCPv4 server configuration to showcase dynamic IP management within simulated environments.

-This project, developed as part of my Computer Networks course, reflects a strong understanding of networking architecture, device configuration, and protocol implementation in network design and analysis.
+The work is divided into two major phases:
+1. Part 1: Fundamental Network Topologies
+   This phase explores the design and behavior of standard network structures including Bus, Ring, Star, Mesh, extended-star topologies.
+Each topology is simulated to illustrate how data transmission, device communication, and fault tolerance operate in different network environments.
+   The phase concludes with the creation of a Hybrid Network Topology, which combines the multiple topology types to simulate a realistic enterprise network setup.

+2. Part 2: DHCPv4 Server Configuration
+  In this phase, a DHCPv4 server is deployed to automate IPv4 address assignment within a computer network.
+The DHCP server assigns IP addresses dynamically to hosts across the network.
+This configuration enhances scalability, reduces manual errors, and simulates enterprise-level IP management.

+## Learning Outcomes
+- Understanding and implementation of different network topology structures.
+- Integration of multiple topologies into a single hybrid design.
+- Application of VLANs.
+- Practical experience in configuring network services and troubleshooting using Cisco Packet Tracer.

 ## Project Structure
 ### Part 1 - Network Topologies Design & Simulation

 - Bus Topology